acelinkio/argocd-homelab/docs/faq.md

 # FAQ

 - What is App of Apps?
   App of Apps is the idea that one ArgoCD application can container other applications.
-Each file in the `manifest` directory is an App of Apps.
+Each file in the `manifest` directory is an App of Apps and will show up as an application named `$namespace.yaml`

 - Where is the dependancy mapping?
   Everything is applied at once and expected to eventually reach the desired state.